 #1 – Is Your Content Mobile-ready?

 Mobile is the present and the future – this is no longer an argument.
-Today mobile apps are both the command centre & primary content consumption source of your attendees.
+It’s a must have to create a mobile responsive website and an event mobile app.
+Both are the command centre & primary content consumption source of your attendees.

 If your content is not mobile-ready with your event app OR responsive you are doomed .
 As shown by below graphic